-Top Gun is a customized program that links the state's most promising growth-oriented entrepreneurs with our most seasoned business professionals who will help guide them in validating their business model and perfecting their fundraising presentation.
+Top Gun is a customized program that links the state's most promising growth-oriented entrepreneurs with our most seasoned business professionals, who use their expertise to help guide entrepreneurs in validating their business model and perfecting their fundraising presentation.
 For more information please visit our Top Gun page.

 The process officially starts with the completion and submission of the application form which can be found on our website.
 If MCED management has not already met with the company, a meeting is scheduled.
 During that meeting, the company is able to share more insights about the business concept and founders and to learn more about MCED.